-In this final part, we’ll go over some of the most frequently asked questions that arrive in our inbox and give you some tips to start planning your own trip from Athens to Santorini.
+In this final part, we’ll review some of the most frequently asked questions that arrive in our inbox and give you some tips to start planning your trip from Athens to Santorini.

 Is Santorini or Mykonos better?

 Mykonos is the starlet of the Aegean Sea, an island with international fame for its nightlife, high-end hotels, and flashy crowds.
 Nevertheless, the magnificent sunset views, the black sand beaches, and the romantic atmosphere make Santorini an island that is truly one of a kind.

 Is it better to fly or take a ferry from Athens to Santorini?

 Obviously, it’s much more convenient and faster to fly from Athens to Santorini even though it can be quite expensive.
 However, we strongly recommend that you travel to Santorini by ferry and get the chance to enjoy a relaxing cruise and marvel at the views throughout the Aegean Sea.